Video clip

 How does it work?

-For example, I prepare a “base”, such as quinoa, millet or buckwheat, different toppings such as grilled or shredded vegetables, and pair it with a protein such as chicken or lentils.
+For example, I prepare a “base”, such as quinoa, millet or buckwheat, different toppings such as grilled or shredded vegetables, to complement with a protein such as chicken or lentils.
 I store everything in separate containers and assemble them for lunch or dinner.

 Quinoa salad: Cook a large quantity of quinoa and prepare various toppings such as roasted vegetables, nuts, dried fruit and herbs.
-Store in separate containers and assemble your salad for lunch, dinner or in a container to take with you.
+Store in separate containers and assemble your salad for lunch, dinner or tupperware to go.

 Lentil curry: Cook a large quantity of lentils and prepare a sauce based on tomatoes, coconut milk and spices.
 Store in separate containers and reheat in the microwave or in a saucepan.